 Alaska Criminal Justice Schools

-- 3 schools offering criminal justice degrees in Alaska are in our database. (see below)
+- There are 4 schools offering criminal justice degrees in Alaska (see below).1

 University of Alaska, Fairbanks

 Both undergraduate and graduate programs can be obtained at the Department of Justice at the University of Alaska, Fairbanks.
 The Bachelor of Arts in Justice is one of the most popular programs of its kind in the state and the Master's of Arts in Justice Administration is the first graduate degree at UAF to be offered fully online.
 The department hosts numerous symposiums and conferences with focuses ranging from dispute resolution to cyber terrorism, involving both faculty and student research.
 Graduates of the bachelor's program are effectively prepared to pursue graduate study and those enrolled in the master's program are specifically trained to take on supervisory and management positions.

 The Justice Center at the University of Alaska Anchorage offers a Bachelor of Arts in Justice, a Master's in Public Administration with a Criminal Justice Emphasis, a Bachelor of Arts in Legal Studies, an Associate of Applied Science in Paralegal Studies, and a Post-Baccalaureate Certificate in Paralegal Studies.
 Since 1975, the center has been breaking ground in research on juvenile justice, substance abuse, and violence against women.
 The faculty are experts in a broad range of disciplines including law, criminology, corrections, and law enforcement, and regularly contribute to professional journals, including the Justice Center's quarterly research publication, the Alaska Justice Forum.
 The UAA Justice Center is also home to the Alaska Justice Statistical Analysis Center (AJSAC).
 Students will also find the academic and professional networking they need with the Justice Club, a student organization.